By Rob Shaul

 1969 Physical Combat Proficiency Test made the standard test and scoring revised, but additional tests were added including the “Minimum Fitness Test,” “Airborne Trainee Physical Fitness Test,” and “Inclement Weather Test.”

 1973 Test proliferation continued and 7 separate assessments were made part of the “Army Physical Fitness Evaluation.”
-There were tests for operational units, combat support units and inclement weather tests.
+There were tests for operational units, combat support units, and inclement weather tests.
 Others included the Basic Physical Fitness Test, Advanced Physical Fitness Test, and the Minimum Physical Fitness Tests.
-Special tests were also sued for Ranger ro SOF training and Airborne school.
+Special tests were also sued for Ranger or SOF training and Airborne school.
 One important event change was the inclusion of a 2 mile run for the Advance PT test.

 1980 2 Current APFT events standardized (2 min Push ups and situps, and 2-mile Run)and semi-annual testing made mandatory.
 Scores adjusted based on age and gender.

-1985 Test officially named the “Army Physical Fitness Test” (APFT) and soldiers authorized to take the test in shorts, t-shirt and running shoes.
+1985 Test officially named the “Army Physical Fitness Test” (APFT) and soldiers authorized to take the test in shorts, t-shirt, and running shoes.

-1992 APFT scoring changed to current system, and scores added for up to 52 years of age.
+1992 APFT scoring changed to the current system, and scores added for up to 52 years of age.

 2003 Attempt to revise the APFT included these events: Standing long jump, 1-minute “power squat”, 1-minute heel-hook, 12x 25 yard shuttle run, 1-minute push up and 1-mile run.
 The 2003 proposal was not implemented, partly due to concerns about safety and administering some test items.